 Symptoms of Fibromyalgia

 The symptoms associated with fibromyalgia can vary from person to person and can include both physical and psychological symptoms.
 The most common symptoms are chronic pain and stiffness throughout the body, including headaches, stomach pain, neck pain and pain in the extremities.
 Sufferers may also experience cognitive troubles, such as forgetfulness, confusion and concentration problems.
 These cognitive dysfunctions are often referred to as "fibro fog."
 Unexplained fatigue and gastrointestinal disturbances are also very common symptoms associated with fibromyalgia.
-For more details on symptoms, refer to Symptoms of Fibromalgia.
+For more details on symptoms, refer to Symptoms of fibromyalgia.

 What is Chronic Fatigue Syndrome (CFS)?

 CFS causes debilitating fatigue that does not improve with long periods of rest.
-In order for a confirmed diagnosis, the fatigue must be present for at least 6 months and must be accompanied by at least four other symptoms, such as joint pain, sore throat, weakness, tender neck, headaches, concentration troubles or sleep issues.
+In order for a confirmed diagnosis, the fatigue must be present for at least 6 months and must be accompanied by at least four ot chronic fatigueher symptoms, such as joint pain, sore throat, weakness, tender neck, headaches, concentration troubles or sleep issues.
 Our chronic fatigue doctor in Virginia specializes in treating CFS and has received excellent results.